jaisonj708/hugo_academic_website/content/authors/admin/_index.md

 #user_groups:

 ---
 Our group intersects computational biology, single-cell sequencing, and CRISPR/Cas9 genome engineering to map cell fate within development and cancer.
 <br>
 <br>
-We're looking for interested post-docs or research scientists to come join us at the Geisel School of Medicine at Dartmouth.
-We accept grad student rotations from the <a href="https://graduate.dartmouth.edu/mcb/">Molecular and Cellular Biology Program</a> and the <a href="https://geiselmed.dartmouth.edu/qbs/">Graduate Program in Quantitative Biomedical Sciences</a>.
+We're looking for people who share these interests and are looking for post-docs or research scientists to come join us at the Geisel School of Medicine at Dartmouth.
+We also accept grad student rotations from the <a href="https://graduate.dartmouth.edu/mcb/">Molecular and Cellular Biology Program</a> and the <a href="https://geiselmed.dartmouth.edu/qbs/">Graduate Program in Quantitative Biomedical Sciences</a>.
 Students from other programs are welcome to rotate according to the rules of their program.